 "Most peculiar," he commented, and hurried through the archway.

 'Barbara' looked up from dragging River across the floor to see her reflection.
 Though the reflection came not from a mirrored surface, but the face of another person.
 Another person stood next to someone she knew once.
 Ian!
 Ian Chesterton from Coal Hill School.
+She dropped River to the floor rather unceremoniously and stared at Barbara intently.
+The same look was directed back at her, neither woman quite sure what was happening.

 'Barbara' spoke first.
 "I'm not sure I really understand what's going on.
 You are Barbara Wright aren't you?"